Nuclear power plant

-A nuclear power plant (NPP) is a thermal power station in which the heat source is a nuclear reactor.
+A nuclear power plant (NPP), also known as a nuclear power station (NPS), nuclear generating station (NGS) or atomic power station (APS) is a thermal power station in which the heat source is a nuclear reactor.
 As is typical of thermal power stations, heat is used to generate steam that drives a steam turbine connected to a generator that produces electricity.
-As of October 2025, the International Atomic Energy Agency reported there were 422 nuclear power reactors in operation in 32 countries around the world, and 57 nuclear power reactors under construction.
+As of October 2025, the International Atomic Energy Agency reported that there were 416 nuclear power reactors in operation in 31 countries around the world, and 62 nuclear power reactors under construction.